gitlevich/fedup/readme.md

     - accept pickup request
     - make their location available while they are working

-Additionally, the need a centralized way to:
+Additionally, they need a centralized way to:
 - track locations of drivers, shippers and receivers to optimize routes
 - track progress of every package to provide real-time status updates
 - expose the functionality required by the mobile apps via APIs

 ## Design goals
-- design the application as a number of collaborating microservices, each fitting a bounded context of the problem it is responsible for solving.
+- design the application as a number of collaborating microservices, each fitting a bounded context of the problem it is responsible for solving (to make each simple)
+- to make the the services highly available and extremely resilient to failure (to avoid disappointing the customers)
-- decouple the services from each other by using events
+- to make the services as independent from each other as practical by avoiding direct interactions and using events instead
-- make it very easy to deploy the services in containers to make horizontal scaling trivial
+- to make deployment trivial to enable easy horizontal scaling
-- write each service so that it can run on smallish boxes for inexpensive cloud deployment
+- to make services not overly resource-hungry to run them on smallish boxes for inexpensive cloud deployment
 - automate everything (CI/CD)
 - use event streams as the source of truth